 Duct Sealant vs. Plumber’s Putty

 Duct sealant and plumber’s putty are two different compounds often used to make repairs around the home.
-These products have different purposes, as well as various properties that suit them to some repairs over others.
+These products have different purposes and properties that suit them to some repairs over others.
 Both plumber’s putty and duct sealant are just two of many tools your Northern VA plumber has at his disposal when he visits your home for plumbing installation, maintenance, or repairs.
 Depending on the job at hand, he may use one or both of these products to complete the service you have requested.

 Duct sealant is a soft compound often likened to dough.
-It is designed for both ease of handling and installation, and was originally developed for HVAC purposes.
-Duct sealant is used to create a seal that blocks out moisture, dust, and air movement; it can also be used to block noise as well.
-This material is non-conductive, as well as non-corrosive and will never dry out, allowing it to be easily removed, reshaped, and reapplied when necessary.
-Although duct sealant is designed to repel moisture, it is primarily used to seal air leaks, rather than plumbing leaks.
-Thus, it has somewhat limited plumbing applications, and is more frequently used to repair air ducts and for other HVAC or electrical purposes.
+It is designed for ease of handling and installation, and was originally developed for HVAC purposes.
+Duct sealant is used to create a seal that blocks out moisture, dust, and air movement and can also block noise.
+This material is non-conductive, non-corrosive, and will never dry out, allowing it to be easily removed, reshaped, and reapplied when necessary.
+Although duct sealant is designed to repel moisture, it is primarily used to seal air leaks rather than plumbing leaks.
+Thus, it has somewhat limited plumbing applications and is more frequently used to repair air ducts and for other HVAC or electrical purposes.
 However, your plumber may make use of duct sealant when working with an appliance such as a washing machine, refrigerator, or dishwasher, as duct sealant may be used to protect areas with electrical connections or to ensure outlets and switches are safe from nearby sources of water.